swcarpentry/board/subcommittees/mentoring/PracticumProposal.md

 Each week, the group meets without the mentor to discuss their experience with the lesson.
 The group also meets with their mentor once a week for a more in-depth discussion.
 Depending on the number of groups and mentors, one mentor may be responsible for two groups.
-We suggest that students meet on Tues/Wed, with mentor on Friday or weekend, if convenient for the group.
+We suggest that trainees meet on Tues/Wed, with mentor on Friday or weekend, if convenient for the group.

 ### Mini-lessons

 The following is the proposed mini-lesson plan:

-1. Trainees will in collaboration with their mentor figure out a portion of material that the student will teach from.
+1. Trainees will in collaboration with their mentor figure out a portion of material that the trainee will teach from.
 The aim is to have approximately an hours worth of material.
 The trainee will then prepare the material, including data, and make it available for review by the mentor.
 2. The mentor will then review the lesson plan and have a short (online) meeting with each trainee one